pandorabots-admin/docs/pages/building-bots-getting-started.md

 This tutorial will focus on how to actually develop the bot.
 We will be talking primarily about AIML, and how to organize your code into organized, reusable modules for maximum efficiency.

-This tutorial is platform-agnostic, meaning that you may use any of our services to edit and deploy your bot.
-If you’d like help deploying via the Pandorabots API, please take a look at our [CLI](https://github.com/pandorabots/pb-cli).
-We’ll assume that you have the capability to edit a file, add it to your bot, compile the bot, and talk to the bot.

 ## What is AIML? {#what-is-aiml}

 AIML is an acronym for “artificial intelligence markup language,” and is the primary language used currently by the Pandorabots platform.
 It is an extension of XML.